Table of Contents

 Some insurance policies do not involve a health review or detailed questionnaire, so in some cases, you can get coverage quickly.
 You can often buy these policies yourself online, by phone or by mail.
 Life insurance may also be available through your job.

 With simplified issue policies, you may only need to answer a relatively short list of health questions and pay the first premium to qualify for coverage.
 However, the insurance company does not have complete visibility into your health.
-As a result, you may pay higher premiums than a healthy person would pay for a fully underwritten policy.

 Policies that offer accelerated underwriting may have other limitations — which makes sense, given the fact that they may appeal to those with health issues.
 For example, the maximum death benefit might be relatively small.
 For the biggest death benefits, you may need to undergo a full health review.